merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Concatonate FASTAs of dereplicated reference genomes and simplify deflines

-We are concatonating all FASTA files into one because we will, further down, be performing competitive read recruitment.
-And for it to be competitive, all reference genomes need to be in a singular fasta file.
+We are combining all the FASTA files into a single file because, later on, we will be performing competitive read recruitment.
+For this process to work correctly, all reference genomes need to be in one unified FASTA file to ensure that the reads can be compared against all genomes in a competitive manner.

-In order to use anvio (which does not like special characters in the deflines of FASTA files) and in order to be able to tell which reference genome is which as we proceed with this analysis, we are simplifying the deflines using anvi'o's `anvi-script-reformat-fasta` program with the flags `--prefix` (for the name of the reference genome) and `--simplify-names` (removing any special characters and simplifying the names), as well as the `--report-file` which will show the mapping from input fasta file name to output fasta file name.
-In the last step we are concatenating all fasta files with the reformatted deflines into a single `all_fasta.fa`.
+To use anvi'o (which does not allow special characters in the deflines of FASTA files) and to easily identify each reference genome throughout the analysis, we are simplifying the deflines using anvi'o's `anvi-script-reformat-fasta` program.
+We are using the `--prefix` flage to include the reference genome name, and the `--simplify-names` flag to remove any special characters and standardize the names.
+Additionally, the `--report-file` flag will generate a file that maps the orignial deflines in the FASTA files to the reformatted ones.
+Finally, we will concatenate all FASTA files with these reformatted deflines into a single file named `all_fasta.fa`.

-Make sure to do this in the directory in which the fasta files are.
+We are running the following commands in the directory in which the fasta files are.
 ```
 # assuming each .fa file is named according to genome name